Model Train Festival

 More than two decades of model train memories...

-History and holiday magic unite at the Washington State History Museum during the 21st Annual Model Train Festival from Saturday, December 17, through Sunday, January 1.
+History and holiday magic unite at the Washington State History Museum during the Annual Model Train Festival in December.
 This museum-wide event for families, railroad buffs and model train enthusiasts showcases the most spectacular and detailed model railroad scenes in the Pacific Northwest – including the largest permanent model train layout in Washington.
 Please note, the Washington State History Museum is closed Christmas Eve and Christmas Day.

 Santa Claus will be available for pictures with you and your family in the Community Gallery area inside the Museum Store.
 The free pictures will be instantly e-mailed to an address of your choosing, so bring the kids and let the magical holiday memories commence.

-New this year are featured railroad areas of the Great Hall of Washington History.
+See our featured railroad areas of the Great Hall of Washington History while you're here!
 Be sure to pick up the free (and collectible) Model Train Fest button and area map at the admissions counter to find your way back into the Great Hall.
 Learn about how the railroad industry influenced the grown and development of Washington State and see train-related artifacts from days gone by.

 Parents and grandparents need a break?
 Bring your children to our activity room on the second floor and let your kids explore, create, build (and destroy) their own Lego train creations!